April 20, 2023

 My web hosting recommendations:

 • Bluehost: the best beginner hosting provider I recommend with plans starting at $2.59/month.
 It’s dirt cheap and good enough for beginners who are just starting out.
 I used Bluehost for my first few years of online projects and had a good experience.
-If you’re starting your first WordPress blog, be sure to check them out.
 There’s a ton of online tutorials on Youtube as well, which makes it really easy to learn and use.
+Back when I used it they had a really simple one-click WordPress install, and since your domain name is connected to the same account, you don’t have to worry about the technical stuff of pointing the DNS yourself.

 • Namecheap: the company I use to buy and store my domain name (planetofthepaul.com).
 Note: if you use Bluehost you won’t need to buy your domain name and hosting at separate companies, it will all just live at Bluehost which keeps things simple.